 Service Limitations

-Support coordination agencies may be reimbursed up to six (6) months (not to exceed 180 calendar days) from the POC approval date so long as the beneficiary is residing in the nursing facility.
+Support coordination agencies may be reimbursed up to six (6) months (not to exceed 180 calendar days) from the POC approval date for the months that the beneficiary was residing in the nursing facility.
 Reimbursement is contingent upon the support coordinator performing activities necessary to arrange for the individual to live in the community.
 These activities must be documented by the support coordinator.
 Support coordination agencies will not receive reimbursement for any month during which no activity was performed and documented in the transition process.

 Transition Services